Krazete/sgm/README.md

 # Skullgirls Mobile Collection Gallery
 A collection gallery for Skullgirls Mobile.
-View the stats and abilities of every fighter variant, move, and catalyst, translated in any language offered in the game.
+View the stats and abilities of every fighter variant and move, translated in any language offered in the game.

 <img src="image/sample.png">